calpoly-data4620/DATA-4620-HW1-Tree-Species-Classification/README.md

     -	Briefly explain your solution and any design choices you made that weren’t specified in the instructions.
     -	Clearly describe any external sources that were used (e.g. websites or AI tools) and how they were used.
 -	Discussion:
     -	What is the shape and data type of each provided matrix?
 What are the rows and columns of the matrices?
 What are the ranges?
-How many classes are there and what are the classes (the answer is in the paper linked above).
+How many classes are there and what are the classes?
+(The answer is in the paper linked above.)
 How many examples are provided of each class in the train and test splits?
     -	Compare the two PyTorch models in terms of test performance and overfitting.
 Also compare your PyTorch results to your scikit-learn results.

 ### Deliverables